Take on Noctis’ journey like the king you are armed with these vital tips.

 So – before you jump in to your quest to reclaim the throne of Lucis and the city of Insomnia, here’s some stuff you should keep in mind.

-Further, whenever you make camp you have the opportunity to spar with your friends if you need to test out some combat techniques.
-The tutorial is just a waste of ten minutes.
-Go straight to the story.
+The tutorial will make the flow of the game’s opening a little less immediately impactful (rather than a tutorial level, it drops you into a plain tutorial room that teaches you basic skills before kicking into the main story), but go ahead and accept if you want peace of mind.
+Don’t worry too much if you’re inclined to skip – the game does a great job of explaining stuff as you go.
 If you get into the game and feel lost you can also access the tutorial at any time from the pause menu, so skip it at the top and only go to it if you feel that you need it.

 Turn on the stamina bar in order to sprint infinitely